 program by joining a research lab, gain valuable skills through internships, learn

 outside the classroom in practica or through independent studies.

 Graduate students can pursue a Ph.D. degree in experimental psychology, clinical-community

 psychology, or school psychology.
 The experimental psychology curriculum integrates

-psychology.
-Clinical-community integrates child clinical psychology, community psychology,
+quantitative psychology and developmental psychology.
+Clinical-community integrates child clinical psychology,

-students who wish to acquire advanced quantitative skills are able to pursue an area
+programs, graduate students who se area is not quantitative psychology but wish to acquire advanced quantitative skills are able to pursue a certificate in quantitative psychology.

 Psychology students learn beyond the classroom in our

 research and clinical facilities.
 We encourage everyone to get involved.
 More than 200 undergraduate students are